 Terms Offered: Fall & Spring

-In this course, Relay students will learn about how to design and implement specialized instruction that drives toward academic goals to support the development of PK–12 students.
-They will learn how to utilize high-leverage instructional practices as they engage in Tier 1, Tier 2, and Tier 3 literacy interventions.
-Relay students will learn numerous strategies for intervening to support their PK–12 students’ needs in word recognition, reading comprehension, and transcription, including how to use assistive technology to support reading and writing in Tier 1 settings.
+In this course, Relay students will learn how to design and implement specialized instruction that drives toward academic goals to support the development of Birth–Grade 12 students.
+They will learn how to utilize high-leverage instructional practices as they engage in Tier 1 instruction and Tier 2 and Tier 3 literacy interventions.
+Relay students will learn numerous strategies for intervening to support their Birth–Grade 12 students’ needs in word recognition, reading comprehension, and transcription, including how to use assistive technology to support reading and writing in Tier 1 settings.
 Finally, they will also learn how to collect and respond to formative assessment data during and after their intervention sessions to promote continuous growth.

 TEL-614: Methods in Foundational Math Intervention